 See Related: Things to Do in Italy & Places to Visit

 Combine breathtaking scenery and history along Italy’s most beautiful coastline.
 The Pompeii and Amalfi Coast Tour begins and ends in Naples.
-This eight-hour excursion into Italy’s Campania region includes three hours at Pompeii and a scenic drive along the Amalfi Coast to several of the cliffside towns.
+This eight-hour excursion into Italy’s Campania region includes three hours at Pompeii and a scenic drive along the Amalfi Coast to several cliffside towns.

 At Pompeii, you will learn about the fated Roman-era eruption of Mt.
 Vesuvius in A.D.
-79. And there is plenty to see at the decades-old archeological site of a city trapped in time.
+79. There is plenty to see at the decades-old archeological site of a city trapped in time.
 After touring Pompeii village, there is plenty of free time to explore Positano, a 13th-century cliffside village, and take that perfect photo.
 Positano is also a part of the Sentiero degli Dei hiking trail.

 Amalfi is a striking coastal town with cliffs and stunning blue water.
 For over two hundred years, beginning in the 10th century, Amalfi was a powerful maritime republic.
 The Amalfi Cathedral, or Sant’Andrea Cathedral, dominates the town.
-It is a medieval Roman Catholic cathedral typical of Byzantine architecture.
-During the day, there will be a delicious Italian lunch to rest and refresh before starting back on the tour.

 The next stop is a part of Roman history: the awe-inspiring Tempio di Giove Capitolino – the Temple of Jupiter.
 Overwhelming in its beauty and historical importance, this massive complex was dedicated to the Capitoline Triad of Jupiter, Juno, and Minerva.